Katka Prokešová

 Katarína "Katka" Prokešová (born 1 February 1976 in Bratislava) is a Slovak former individual and double-mini trampolinist, representing her nation at international competitions.

-She participated at the 2004 Summer Olympics, finishing 10th in the women's trampoline event.
+She participated in the 2004 Summer Olympics, finishing 10th in the women's trampoline event.
 At the 2000 European Trampoline Championships she won the gold medal in the individual double-mini event.
 She competed at world championships, including at the 2001, 2005 and 2011 Trampoline World Championships, winning the bronze medal in the individual double-mini event in 2001.